-Bering Sea Eccotech is a wholly owned subsidiary of Tanadgusix Corporation (TDX).
+Bering Sea Eccotech is a wholly owned subsidiary of TDX Holdings, LLC.
 TDX is an Alaska Native Corporation representing St. Paul Island, the largest Aleut community in the world.
 St. Paul Island is one of five Pribilof Islands located in the Bering Sea.
-Tanadgusix and its subsidiaries are a diversified and varied business operation.
+Tanadgusix Holdings and its subsidiaries are a diversified and varied business operation.
 The business portfolio and experience includes extensive property management and land stewardship in a pristine marine environment as well as environmental remediation contracting.
 TDX also includes Fishing and Seafood processing, urban and rural lodging and hotel ownership, eco-tourism, and ground services and logistics in the marine industry of the Bering Sea.
 Founded in 1972, as part of the Alaska Native Lands Claims Settlement Act, Tanadgusix (Aleut meaning “our land”), or “TDX”, the shortened version, is a uniquely Alaskan company.
 Its exceptional character and multifaceted perspective derives from the unique history of struggle, hardship, and endurance of the Pribilof Aleut people, in a strange and sometimes hostile sub-arctic ocean environment, under colonial domination of the two world powers (Russia and the United States) that have ruled over the Aleutian Island and Bering Sea region since the mid-eighteenth century.

 |Disadvantaged Business Enterprise